Our lives are in our works:

 Although brother and sister, we had been brought up separately.
 The second half of our childhoods were completely different experiences, as PA was brought up by our father and VG by our mother.
 We had no contact with each other during this time.
 When we met again, it was intriguing how different we were - but also how alike.
 Although temperamentally different, we shared complimentary tastes and values.
 Our early years together (PA was nine, VG six when we were parted) seemed to have forged a common bond of understanding and mutual need for creative expression that we had pursued separately and spasmodically while we were apart and bringing up our families.

 We didn’t want to confine our work to text and static visualization alone, so we decided to expand further using sound to help enhance the mood and atmosphere of each piece.
-Having self-published 'Chambers' in traditional book form, we also decided to produce short videos of readings of the Asides complimented by music.
+Having self-published Chambers in traditional book form, we also decided to produce short videos of readings of the Asides complimented by music.
 Roland Taylor kindly agreed that we could use his solo piano music, as, we felt, the beautiful tone complimented what we were doing.
 Again, we selected each piece by Roland according to the aptness of the mood for the Asidescape.
 We then added soundscape effects to the readings to help enhance and contextualise the atmosphere of each Aside still further.
 While the music plays, each Scape then further changes its emphasis through shifts in shading and colour.
 The results are self-contained entities which utilize a blend of different artistic expressions that cohere within each piece.
 They attempt to interweave different sensations to create a sensory world – containing both darkness and light – that we hope you will find both pleasurable and intriguing to look at and listen to.
+Some of these pieces can be found in the Video Art section.

 We wish to clarify that the Scapes are not just illustrations of the Asides or 'illuminations' to shed light on the meaning of the words, but are integral to the completion of each work.
 The poetic prose and visual material are constructed to be a whole.
 The process is triggered by the text and then expanded and dependant on completion by the other media, be that material, visual or aural.
 To just read the text or view the art is to engage with only half the work.
 The artwork designs are expressed in different mediums and do not always appear to relate to the texts in a straightforward way.
 Intriguing value can sometimes be reached when the visual representations seem to have nothing to do with the words at all - or even contradict them 'against the grain' as it were.
 In contradiction is often a truer meaning; the easy explanation is often false.